Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Discussion

 \subsection{Which indirect bounds matter?}

 \paragraph{Lepton number and flavour violation} - The list in Sec.~\ref{DiscussionSmallLargeMixing} shows that there are many mass regions in which the combination of all constraints does not seem to give stronger upper bounds on $U_{\alpha I}^2$ than the direct search bounds alone.
 This at first sight seems to contradict some earlier findings, which e.g. suggested the $0\nu\beta\beta$ decay alone could impose much stronger constraints on $U_{e I}^2$ than the direct searches at colliders \cite{Atre:2009rg,Blennow:2010th,Deppisch:2015qwa}.
+The reason is that heavy neutrinos with large $U_{eI}^2$ and a non-degenerate mass spectrum can give a sizeable contribution to $m_{ee}$ \cite{LopezPavon:2012zg}, even in the region where leptogenesis is feasible \cite{Drewes:2016lqo,Hernandez:2016kel,Asaka:2016zib}.
 The crucial point is that $0\nu\beta\beta$ decay is a LNV observable.
 In the seesaw limit $M_M\gg M_D$, LNV and LFV are closely related, as they originate at leading order from the same dimension 5 operator in (\ref{Leff}).
-For ``generic'' parameter choices, all entries in the matrix $F M_M^{-1}F^T$ are of comparable size.
+For ``generic'' parameter choices or for $n=1$, all entries in the matrix $F M_M^{-1}F^T$ are of comparable size.
 Then LNV observables usually allow to impose stronger bounds on $U_{\alpha I}^2$.
 This is the reason why the authors of \cite{Atre:2009rg,Blennow:2010th,Deppisch:2015qwa}, who studied the scenario with $n=1$, could derive very strong bounds on $U_{e I}^2$ from $0\nu\beta\beta$ decay searches.